Duration of detention

 The law provides different maximum time limits for detention depending on the applicable ground.

 • Border detention may be imposed for a maximum of four weeks.
 In case the asylum request is denied and entry is refused the border detention can be prolonged.
-As a consequence, if an asylum request at the border is not rejected within four weeks, the detention is lifted and the asylum seeker is allowed entry during their further asylum procedure.[2]
+As a consequence, if an asylum request at the border is not rejected within four weeks, the detention is lifted and the asylum applicant is allowed entry during their further asylum procedure.[2]
 In case the asylum request is denied and entry is refused the border detention can be prolonged during the appeal procedure.
-The asylum seeker has 1 week to appeal the decision and the court has 4 weeks to make a decision.
+The asylum applicant has 1 week to appeal the decision and the court has 4 weeks to make a decision.
 The prolonging should therefore not last more than 5 weeks.

 • Territorial pre-removal detention under Article 59 of the Aliens Act may be imposed for a maximum of 18 months.[3]

-• Territorial detention of asylum seekers on grounds of public order may be ordered for a period of up to 6 months, with the possibility of an extension for another 9 months in the case of complex factual and legal circumstances, or an important issue of public order or national security.[5]
+• Territorial detention of asylum applicants on grounds of public order may be ordered for a period of up to 6 months, with the possibility of an extension for another 9 months in the case of complex factual and legal circumstances, or an important issue of public order or national security.[5]

 [1] Article 59(7) Aliens Act